|

 New-Vista/grape-boycott/History.html

-Chávez was frequently in the news
+Chavez was frequently in the

-years in California as his
+news in California and around the world, as his name

-name became synonymous with
+became synonymous with

 Farm Workers Rights.

-César's early
+Cesar's early

 life was